toukohan/tudu/readme.md

 # Changes

+- Added forms for creating tasks (for the enter key submission)
+- Added some toasts
+- Added some error handling for auth
 - Fixed updating taskCompletion
 - Added some new styling for the Groups Modal.
 - Created authenticateToken middleware for protected routes (there is something wrong with it)